SECTIONS

 Administered by the UN’s International Civil Aviation Organization (ICAO), CORSIA mandates that airlines meeting specific criteria must monitor and report their emissions.
 Emissions are assessed against a 2019 baseline, and any increase above the baseline must be offset with carbon credits, with the goal of achieving carbon neutral growth.

-CORSIA has three main Phases:
+CORSIA has three main phases:

 Pilot Phase (2021-2023):